 One of the major trends in the high-tech industry, comprising of 6 levels, as defined by the SAE, from Level 0 (a human driver does everything) to Level 5 (The vehicle can perform all driving functions with no human input needed).

-Nowadays we can see some (high tier) commercial cars having Level 1 & 2, with the leading players in the autonomous arena (such as Google, Tesla, Mobileye & BMW) mentioning full autonomous starting at around 2021, however government and regulators might delay it for non-testing purposes for another year to three years.
+Nowadays we can see some (high tier) commercial cars having Level 1 & 2, with the leading players in the autonomous arena (such as Google, Tesla, Mobileye & BMW) mentioning full autonomous starting at towards 2025, however government and regulators might delay it for non-testing purposes for another few years.

-A recent sales forecast by IHS Automotive expects 21 million Autonomous vehicle sales globally in 2035 and nearly 76 million sold globally through 2035, comprising about 4% of total vehicles.
+A recent sales forecast by Wards Intelligence expects 10 million Autonomous vehicle sales globally in 2030 and nearly 60 million sold globally through 2030, comprising about 3.5% of total vehicles.

 Hence, full implementation is not forecasted for the next few decades.
-In the near future, we are expected to see a combination of level 0 cars and low levels of autonomous cars (1 / 2).
+In the near future, we are expected to see a combination of level 0 cars and low-mid levels of autonomous cars (2 / 3).

 Danger Factors: This situation poses some danger factors concerning the need to learn how to read human behavior for complicated driving situations, such as older roads without lines on the road, lack of lights, and busy intersections.
 Moreover, ice, snow, and other weather conditions can obstruct a sensor from doing its job correctly.
-Recent accidents with autonomous car (Fatal accident with Tesla Model S car, Google AV accident) are yet additional reminders to this danger.
+Recent accidents with autonomous car (self-driving-car-crashes) are yet additional reminders to this danger.
 Another danger factor concerns the coexistence between level 1/2 cars and ‘regular’ cars (level 0), posing a danger caused by both the autonomous car and human error.

 Connected car systems, led by Apple Car Play and Google Android Auto are a growing trend, linking major software companies with the automotive industry, enabling the driver to use some of the cellphone’s applications directly on the car’s central display, thus aiming to create less distraction than by using the driver’s cellphone.